mmozeiko/rpi/gl2_drm/README.md

 * use `EGL_OPENGL_API` when calling `eglBindAPI`
 * use `EGL_OPENGL_BIT` for `EGL_RENDERABLE_TYPE` when choosing config
-* load GL functions with `eglGetProcAddress` because mesa does not have libGL.so for non-X11 builds
+* load GL functions with `eglGetProcAddress` because mesa does not have libGL.so for non-X11 builds, [more info][mesa-gl-no-x11]
 * GLSL shader differences - no precision qualifiers in non-ES GLSL language (for GL 2.1 version)